RekerLab/DeltaClassifier/README.md

 Python code for evaluating DeltaClassifers and traditional models based on their ability to classify potency differences between two molecules.

+### Command_Line_Implementation

+Provides shell scripts to run directly from the command line.

 ### Datasets

 230 curated training sets for potency prediction from [ChEMBL](https://www.ebi.ac.uk/chembl/).